Does your organization have an open position?

 The Munson Healthcare Foundations team works throughout the Munson Healthcare system which serves 540,000 people living in a breathtakingly scenic, four-season recreational region.
 Northern Michigan is well known as one of America’s “must see” places for family vacations, fine arts, local craft beer and wine, farm-to-table food, fun festivals, sailing, golf, hiking, skiing, fishing, and miles of pristine freshwater shoreline.

 To learn more and apply online, visit munsonhealthcare.org/dreamjob.

 The Cheboygan Area Arts Council is looking for an energetic leader who understands non-profits, can get connected to our cause and mission and is willing to invest their time and talents in our community arts program.
 Preference will be given to candidates who can manage a budget, calendar events, utilize social media, fundraise and who have grant writing experience.
 Submit cover letter, resume and references to email@example.com or mail to KC Leh P O Box 95 Cheboygan, MI 49721

 INTERNSHIP & vista OPPORTUNITIeS

 Apply by July 1st!
-VISTAs will be required to attend a pre-service orientation in Orlando, FL (all expenses paid) on May 22-25, and will start their term of service the following week at their host site.
+VISTAs will be required to attend a pre-service orientation with United Way on August 28th, and will start their term of service in the following weeks at their host site.
 If you will be relocating from outside the Grand Traverse area, there is a relocation assistance benefit to help you get settled in, and potential housing resources available.
 For more information about the AmeriCorps VISTA program, or to apply for this position, please go to: https://unitedwaynwmi.org/americorps-vista/